 Why Phone Calls Are So Difficult for People with Hearing Loss

-For many people, phone calls are a quick and easy way to stay connected.
-But for someone with hearing loss, even a simple conversation can feel frustrating, exhausting, or overwhelming.
+For most people, a phone call is a quick, effortless way to stay connected.
+But for someone living with hearing loss, even a short conversation can feel frustrating, exhausting, and genuinely hard to follow.

 Key Takeaways